-Information supplied by the MRC on the proposed option is attached to this report (Attachment 1 refers).
+Information supplied by the MRC on the proposed option is attached to Report CJ175-10/16 (Attachment 1 refers).

 The MRC joins the EMRC joint tender for a WtE facility.
 This option addresses the need for a WtE facility to meet the landfill reduction targets in accordance with the Waste Management Plan 2016 - 2021 as well as reducing timelines and potential costs through increased waste volumes.
 This is the preferred option.